Moruca miner stabbed to death at Puruni - Stabroek News

-Police are investigating the stabbing to death of Raynold John, a 24-year-old miner of Moruca Village, North West District, which occurred at about 00:30 hrs yesterday at ‘Chiney Creek’ Backdam, Puruni River.
+Police are investigating the stabbing to death of Raynold John, a 24-year-old miner of Moruca Village, North West District, which occurred at about 00:30 hrs on Sunday at ‘Chiney Creek’ Backdam, Puruni River.

 The police say that investigations revealed that John and the suspect are known to each other as they work close to one another.
 John was employed by Francis Henry, a 53-year-old dredge owner, while the suspect — a 23-year-old miner from Karawabe Village, Pomeroon River, was employed on another dredge.